 - Register for the LSAT.
-Space at good testing centers runs out months before the exam.
-Do this ASAP.
-The October LSAT is the last LSAT you can take and still get your application considered at the beginning of the admissions cycle.
-All schools take December, but your application will arrive later in the cycle.
+Register and take the LSAT as soon as you can.
+LSAT dates in the late fall/early winter will still get your application considered at the beginning of the admissions cycle.
+All schools take LSAT dates through January, but your application might arrive later in the cycle.

 - Seek letters of recommendation.
 The reason this is so high on the list is that you have to rely on other people.
 Professors are notoriously difficult to get a hold of, and they have scores of other people seeking letters from them.
 Be sure you ask in person if at all possible.

 - Get your official transcripts.
 Again, this step requires action on the part of another human being who may very well be malevolent and/or incompetent.
 Start early.